concur/developer.concur.com/api-preview/receipts/migrationguide.markdown

 - During our early release, partners can post receipt data only.
 Soon, we will allow the posting of receipt data and image.

-## Receipts v3 to v4 - How do the field mappings change?
+## Receipts V3 to V4 - How do the field mappings change?

-The following tables illustrate how the Receipt fields you are familiar with in version 3 map to version 4.
+The following tables illustrate how the Receipt fields you are familiar with in V3 map to V4.

 ####  Receipts